kergoth/system-setup/README.md

 - [bat](https://github.com/sharkdp/bat): A cat(1) clone with syntax highlighting and Git integration.
 - [choose](https://github.com/theryangeary/choose): A human-friendly and fast alternative to cut and (sometimes) awk.
 - [delta](https://github.com/dandavison/delta): A syntax-highlighting pager for git, diff, and grep output.
+- [direnv](https://direnv.net): An extension for your shell which can load and unload environment variables depending on the current directory.
 - [dua](https://github.com/Byron/dua-cli): View disk space usage and delete unwanted data, fast.
 This is a faster version of ncdu.
 - [dust](https://github.com/bootandy/dust): A more intuitive version of du in rust.
 - [exa](https://github.com/ogham/exa): A modern replacement for ls.